Last updated on February 8th, 2023 at 01:25 pm

 How long do tarantulas live?
 In the wild, their lifespan can be cut short by predators, but in captivity they can live a very long time…

 If you’re curious about how long tarantulas live, you’ve come to the right place.
 Here’s information about males and females, as well as why they live longer in captivity.
 You’ll also learn about what factors determine the lifespan of a tarantula, including its habitat, feeding habits, and general health.
-Once you’ve answered these questions, you’ll have a better understanding of how long your pet tarantula will live.
+As you’re about to find out, many species of tarantula live to 20 or even longer.

 How long do male tarantulas live?